18 Sunscreen Mistakes You Don’t Realize You’re Making

 Mistake: You use lotion that’s been in your beach bag forever

 Check the bottle’s expiration date before you rub on old lotion.
 Expired sunscreen may not provide proper protection because the chemicals become inactive over time.
-If there’s no expiration date stamped on the bottle, write the date you bought it on the side and toss it after one year has passed, Debra Jaliman, MD, a dermatologist in New York City, told TotalBeauty.com.
+If there’s no expiration date stamped on the bottle, write the date you bought it on the side.
 Have a tube stashed in your glove compartment or trunk all summer?
 Toss it.
-Heat can cause the active ingredients to break down, rendering them less effective and leaving your skin at risk, according to Consumer Reports.
+Sunscreen is effective for three years as long as it’s stored safely, according to Consumer Reports.
+Heat can cause the active ingredients to break down, rendering them less effective and leaving your skin at risk.

 Mistake: You only use spray sunscreen

 Spray sunscreens might seem convenient, but their potential health risks still haven’t been fully investigated.
 Safety experts at Consumer Reports are concerned about the effects of accidentally inhaling the spray’s ingredients, particularly on children.
 They recommend spraying sunscreen into your hand first, then rubbing it on your body.
 What’s more, it’s hard to apply spray sunscreen evenly when it’s windy out (which is commonly the case at the beach).
 Apply more than one coat and rub in well to be safe.
 (Check out these other 12 surprising things that up your risk of sun damage.)